GiuseppeTT/me812/README.md

 ```

 This will:
-- Clone the project to the folder ```me812``` in your current path
+- Clone the project to the folder ```me812/``` in your current path.
-- Access the project folder
+- Access the project folder.
-- Install the necessary R dependencies (through a virtual environment)
+- Install the necessary R dependencies (through a virtual environment).
-- Run the analysis (e.g. clean data, run models and build report)
+- Run the analysis (i.e. clean data, run models, build report and build presentation).

 ## Structure